-It is the time of the year when, whatever we are going through, we bring up the cheerful and the soothing, the loving and the nostalgic, and the religious and the festive, but most importantly love and peace.
+It is the time of the year when we bring up the cheerful and the soothing, the loving and the nostalgic, and the religious and the festive, but most importantly love and peace.

-Remembering the reason of the season, this is a selection of great Lebanese Christmas songs, some of which have been timeless in Lebanon.
+Remembering the reason for the season, this is a selection of great Lebanese Christmas songs, some of which have been timeless in Lebanon.

 #1 Laylet Eid – Fairuz

 Released in 1977, this classic remains a holiday favorite in Lebanon as the iconic diva Fairuz cheerfully transports us with her soothing voice into the heart of festivities.